Fabian Brunnström: Playing career

-Brunnström began playing professionally in Sweden's third highest hockey league with Jonstorps IF in 2005–06, scoring 44 points in 38 games.
+Brunnström began playing professionally in Sweden's third highest hockey league with Jonstorps IF from 2005 to 2006, scoring 44 points in 38 games.
 The following year, he joined Borås HC, helping their promotion to the second-tier Allsvenskan with a league-leading 73 points in 41 games.

 In 2007–08, Brunnström began garnering attention from the NHL while playing in the top-tier Elitserien with Färjestads BK.
 Undrafted by an NHL club, he was an unrestricted free agent in the NHL.
 Negotiations with Brunnström came to a head towards the end of the season, with the Detroit Red Wings, Montreal Canadiens, Toronto Maple Leafs and Vancouver Canucks widely considered to be the initial front-runners in landing him.
 Canucks general manager Dave Nonis was reportedly close to signing Brunnström, but was fired before the deal could take place.

-After completing the season with 37 points in 54 games, Brunnström eventually signed with the Dallas Stars on 8 May 2008 to a two-year entry level contract.
+After completing the season with 37 points in 54 games, Brunnström eventually signed with the Dallas Stars on 8 May 2008 to a two-year entry-level contract.
 The deal was reportedly close to US$850,000 annually with bonus incentives that could increase his salary to US$2.5 million.

 After being a healthy scratch in his first two games with the Stars, Brunnström became the third player in NHL history to score a hat trick in his debut game on 15 October 2008, joining Alex Smart of the Montreal Canadiens (14 January 1943) and Réal Cloutier of the Quebec Nordiques (10 October 1979), and later joined by Derek Stepan of the New York Rangers (9 October 2010), Auston Matthews (who scored four) of the Toronto Maple Leafs (12 October 2016) and Ryan Poehling of the Montreal Canadiens (6 April 2019).
 Brunnström was credited with the game-winning goal, helping the Stars to a 6-4 win over the Nashville Predators.
 He also scored a fourth goal in his debut game which was disallowed.